Max Stuart: Early life

 Stuart was born at Jay Creek in the MacDonnell Ranges, 45 kilometres west of Alice Springs in the Northern Territory, probably in 1932.
+(Note: No birth records exist and Stuart believed he was 27 years of age when arrested.)
 It was a government settlement which for a time in the late 1920s and early 1930s included 45 children from a home named "The Bungalow" (37 of whom were under the age of 12) who were all temporarily housed in a corrugated shed, with a superintendent and matron housed separately in two tents.
 Jay Creek was home to the Western Arrernte people.
 In 1937, Jay Creek was declared one of three permanent camps or reserves for the Alice Springs Indigenous population.
 It was intended as a buffer between the semi-nomadic people living in far western regions and the more sophisticated inhabitants of Alice Springs and environs, in particular for the non-working, aged and infirm around Alice Springs.

-Legally, Stuart was a "half-caste" as one of his maternal great-grandfathers had been a white station owner.
+Legally, Stuart was a "half-caste" (Note: As per the past uses of the terms "half caste" and "part Aboriginal" in Australian law.
+They are today considered offensive and no longer used.) as one of his maternal great-grandfathers had been a white station owner.
 Stuart's paternal grandfather had been a fully initiated Arrernte and leader of a totemic clan.
 His father, Paddy Stuart, was also fully initiated, but as he had assumed an English surname and worked on cattle stations had not had all the secret traditions passed on to him.
 Max Stuart himself was fully initiated which, in 1950s Australia, was very rare for an Indigenous Australian who worked with white people.
 Although his sister attended the mission school, Stuart refused and had very little "western" education or knowledge of Western religion.
 At the age of 11, Stuart left home to work as a stockman around Alice Springs.
 As a teenager, he went on to work as a bare-knuckle boxer and for Jimmy Sharman's boxing tents.
 In late 1958, he was working on the sideshows of a travelling fun fair.
 He was mostly illiterate and had problems with alcohol.

 In late 1957, Stuart had been convicted of indecently assaulting a sleeping nine-year-old girl in Cloncurry, Queensland.
 In that case, he had covered his victim's mouth to prevent her screaming when she awoke; he confessed to police that he "knew this was wrong" but he did not "know any big women", and that when he had liquor he could not control himself.